Three young scientists at leading research institutions in Israel will each be awarded US$100,000 for their groundbreaking scientific research

 About the Blavatnik Family Foundation

 The Blavatnik Family Foundation is an active supporter of world-renowned educational, scientific, cultural, and charitable institutions in the United States, the United Kingdom, Israel, and throughout the world.
 The Foundation is headed by Len Blavatnik, a global industrialist and philanthropist and the Founder and Chairman of Access Industries, a privately-held industrial group based in the US with global strategic interests in natural resources and chemicals, media and telecommunications, real estate, venture capital/technology, entertainment, and biotechnology.

 For more detailed information, please visit: www.accessindustries.com or www.blavatnikfoundation.org.

 About the New York Academy of Sciences

-The Israel Academy of Sciences and Humanities is the preeminent scientific institution in Israel.
-It was established by law in 1961, and acts as a national focal point for Israeli scholarship in all branches of the sciences, social sciences, and humanities.
-The Academy comprises 132 of Israel’s most distinguished scientists and scholars who operate in two sections―the sciences section and the humanities section.
+The Israel Academy of Sciences and Humanities is Israel’s flagship scientific institution.
+It was established by law in 1961 and acts as a national focal point for Israeli scholarship in all branches of the sciences, social sciences, and humanities.
+The Academy’s membership comprises 135 of Israel’s most distinguished scientists and scholars in its two sections―the Sciences Section and the Humanities Section.
 It is tasked with promoting Israeli scientific excellence, advising the government on scientific matters of national interest, publishing scholarly research of lasting merit, and maintaining active contact with the broader international scientific and scholarly community.
-For more information about the Israel Academy of Sciences and Humanities, please visit: www.academy.ac.il.
+For more information about The Israel Academy of Sciences and Humanities, please visit: www.academy.ac.il.

 For further information, please contact: